 - Declarative – needless to say, statements probably already make a good part of your copy.
 They are the most popular ones, and for a reason!

-Of course, avoid being imperative.
+And try to avoid being imperative.
 Users will definitely not like that!

 8. Include your brand name